IloBe/postgres_data_modeling/README.md

 ## Project Instructions
 **Requirements:**<br>
-Imagine, we have the infrastructure connections and permissions to use the <i>sparkifydb</i> database.
+Imagine, we have the needed infrastructure available.
+In other words, all required Python libraries beside the standard framework as well as the connections and permissions to use the <i>sparkifydb</i> database.
 This is the case in the projects workspace delivered by Udacity.

 So, our project steps are:
 - First, clone the repository and navigate to the downloaded folder.<br>